tox2/SFDL.NET/README.md

-SFDL.NET is a Simple FTP Download Manager written in VB.NET
+SFDL.NET is a Simple FTP Download Manager written in VB.NET wich uses the WPF Framework

 ##System Requirements